timsetsfire/pgh-bike-share/README.md

 ### Requirements

 Assumes you have installed Neo4j release 3.2.3 and Java 1.8.
-Make sure environment variable NEO4J_HOME is set.
+Make sure environment variable NEO4J_HOME is set to where you install neo4j.

 ### Usage

+From bash or git bash

-run `./GetData.sh` to download the last 9 quarters worth of data from (PGH Bike Share)[http://pghbikeshare.org].
+run `./GetData.sh` to download the last 9 quarters worth of data from [PGH Bike Share](http://pghbikeshare.org).

 run `./CleanData.sh` to prepare data for Neo4j.